SeSeSeven/Mushroom_Classification_Fork/README.md

 As timm contains pretrained models, we will use them as starting points.
 We plan to fine-tune them for our specific prediction task.

+Furthermore, we will use [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning) to reduce boilerplate code and track our training experiments.

 ## Dataset
 ### Data Introduction
 The dataset chosen for this project is the :mushroom: [Mushroom Image dataset](https://www.kaggle.com/datasets/maysee/mushrooms-classification-common-genuss-images) on Kaggle.
 It comprises 6714 images across 9 different mushroom genuses: